sphinx-doc/sphinx-argparse/README.md

 A sphinx extension that automatically documents argparse commands and options.

 For installation and usage details see the [documentation](http://sphinx-argparse.readthedocs.org/en/latest/).
 The changelog is also [found there](http://sphinx-argparse.readthedocs.org/en/latest/changelog.html).

+This project used to live at [alex-rudakov/sphinx-argparse](https://github.com/alex-rudakov/sphinx-argparse/) that the original maintainer disappears so I have taken over the project under this new home.